I am a trained fine artist. These series of articles share what mediums such as ink, pencil, or paint can do for your

 - If you are using Prismacolors, keep them in a pencil holder as you work because they will roll and break.
 A roll-up or zip-up pencil case made out of some type of heavyweight material is ideal for these pencils.

-The Kohni-Noor Progresso requires that you have to press harder, but I still have some pencils from a set that are twenty years old and still going strong.
+The Kohni-Noor Progresso requires that you press harder, but I still have some twenty-year-old pencils from a set that is still going strong.

 The Staedtler Mars Noris barrel is hexagonal, very comfortable to use, and has a nice weight to it.
-The barrel is made of wood from environmentally sustainable forestry practices, and the design of the barrel keeps the pencils from rolling off of the table.
+The barrel is made of wood from environmentally sustainable forestry practices, and the design of the barrel keeps the pencils from rolling off the table.
 As you can tell, rolling pencils really bother me.
 These are my favorite for fine detail work and the fact that they don't roll off the table.

-The Staedtler Mars CE and the Ergosoft have a triangular barrel and because of this little ingenious design, these also do not roll off of your drawing surface.
+The Staedtler Mars CE and the Ergosoft have a triangular barrel, and because of this ingenious little design, these also do not roll off your drawing surface.

 Should I Buy a Set or Open Stock?

 It's easy to fall in love with the wide-ranging hues in a large color pencil set.
 If you are a beginner, I would advise buying a set of 8 or 12 colors with yellows, reds, greens, blues, white, black, brown, and sepia (a light warm brown).

 As you develop as an artist, you'll find that you have a certain palette of colors you are drawn to over and over again.
 I love all shades of blue, and I would like to have many shades of blue: from violet-blue to light sky blue and everything in between.
-You can get different shades of blue by using the basics pthalo blue or ultramarine blue and mix with varying shades of white or lightest cream to get interesting and beautiful effects.
+You can get different shades of blue by using the basic phthalo or ultramarine blue and mixing them with varying shades of white or the lightest cream.
+The combinations can get interesting and beautiful effects.

 Oil-Based Color Pencils